Why It Takes so Long for a Response on a Government Job

 It can take a long time to correct the situation if the person who's hired turns out to be a poor fit, especially in government where agencies protect employees from unfair personnel actions.
 Many agencies take the position that it's better to take plenty of time for review in the beginning rather than spend even more time straightening out a mistake later.

-If You Don't Make It Past the First Screening
+Making It Past the First Screening

 It could be only a week or two after the application closing date that you get a rejection letter if you're screened out of the selection process when the agency's human resources department reviews all applications for minimum requirements.
 The good news is that you generally receive this news relatively quickly, so take heart if you're still waiting after a couple of weeks...although not much longer than that.